 We sent our team over to the Posidonia event to ensure we are at the forefront of industry news, market trends and challenges.
 We bring you our findings; please do not hesitate to get in touch to discuss any of this further.

 The People – relaxed, informal and honest

-Our team made up of Kelsey Connolly (Associate Director), Adam Graves (Associate Director) and Lakhshmi Digwa (Consultant) celebrated the event’s rich 50 year history and attended many seminars, events and client meetings to find out first-hand the current and future insights for this incredible industry.
+Our team made up of Kelsey Connolly (Associate Director), Adam Graves (Associate Director) and Lakhshmi Digwa (Consultant) celebrated the event’s rich 50-year history and attended many seminars, events and client meetings to find out first-hand the current and future insights for this incredible industry.

 There was an overwhelming attendance from the Greek and European ship owners, as well as other associated stakeholders in the community.
-This year had a difference with more discussion on industry in Singapore and the US in particular.
+This year had a difference with more discussion on the industry in Singapore and the US in particular.